SergeyAnokhin/AudioVisualizerVideoGenerator/README.md

 To start using the scripts for audio and video processing, you can run the Python scripts directly in your terminal or include them in your project.

+### **convertor.py** Overview:

+This script is designed to create a slideshow from images synchronized with an audio file in `.mp3` format.
+The script searches for audio files in directories `Clip1`, `Clip2`, `Clip3`, and so on, using their names as the output video file name.

+#### How it works:

+1. An `.mp3` file is placed in the directory `Clip1`, `Clip2`, `Clip3`, etc. The name of this file will be used as the name of the output video file.
+2. The script searches for images in these directories, sorted by name.
+It supports the following main image formats: `.jpg`, `.jpeg`, `.png`, and `.gfif`.
+3. The images are compiled into a slideshow, which loops if the images run out.
+4. The audio track is analyzed to add visualizations synchronized with the images.

 ### Example:

 ```bash